mattmcspirit/azurestack/README.md

-Azure Stack Development Kit Configurator 1906.3
+Azure Stack POC Configurator 1906.3
 ==============

 Version Compatibility
 -----------
-The current version of the ConfigASDK.ps1 script has been **tested with the following versions**:
+The current version of the AzSPoC.ps1 script has been **tested with the following versions**:
 * ASDK build **1.1906.0.30 (1906)**
 * Azure Stack PowerShell Module **1.7.2**

-**IMPORTANT** - this version of the ConfigASDK.ps1 script has been tested with ASDK build 1906, Azure Stack PowerShell 1.7.2. and the new AzureRM PowerShell 2.5.0.
+**IMPORTANT** - this version of the AzSPoC.ps1 script has been tested with ASDK build 1906, Azure Stack PowerShell 1.7.2. and the new AzureRM PowerShell 2.5.0.
 A version that supports the older ASDK builds (1811 etc) can be found in the archive folder, however this will not be maintained.
 You should upgrade to a later ASDK.

 Description
 -----------
 Once you have **completed the installation of your ASDK**, you need to populate it with content, in order to have a more complete experience.
 This content may include virtual machine images, extensions, database hosts, app services and more.
 All of that takes time to install and configure.
-The purpose of this ConfigASDK.ps1 script is to automate as much as possible, the post-deployment tasks for the Azure Stack Development Kit
+The purpose of this AzSPoC.ps1 script is to automate as much as possible, the post-deployment tasks for the Azure Stack Development Kit

 This includes:
 * Validates all input parameters